21 bsl handshapes

 To create the “Open Flat Hand” shape, you’ll stretch your fingers out straight and hold them slightly apart.

-flat open Handshape in action:
+Flat open Handshape in action:

 • Pregnant: the dominant open hand is held over the lower chest (palm facing towards the body).
 You then move your open hand slowly, away from the body.